top of page

 Time: 1–2 minutes

+Midday is where momentum either continues or starts slipping.
+A quick check-in, such as What is on track, and what is blocked?, can make a major difference.
 This gives people permission to raise concerns before they become bigger problems.
 It also helps managers shift resources, answer questions, and address workload strain in real time.

 Instead of waiting until something is late, leaders can step in early and keep progress moving.